akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 Neural Network Architecture

+In this example we will be looking at a type of Neural Network called a 'Feedforward Neural Network'.
+In Feedforward Neural Network the data flow is unidirectional: data comes in at the input, and goes out at the output.

-The most basic unit of a Neural Network is what we call the perceptron.
+The most fundamental block of a Neural Network is the neuron.

-In one of its most basic layouts a Neural Network consists of an input layer, one or more hidden layers, and an output layer.
-A neural network can have as many hidden layers as you want, but for this example, we will start with just 1 hidden layer.

-Each of these layers is composed of what we call 'neurons'.
+The neuron is a unit that takes input, does some mathematical transformation, and produces output.
+For example:

+equation

+The weights and the bias are the learnable parameters for the Neural Network.
+In other words, the Neural Network will have to find the optimal values for these itself during training.
+Most commonly at the start of the training, the weights are initialised as small random values between 0 and 1, and the bias is initialised at 0.

+These neurons are organised in layers.
 We will have 2 neurons in the starting layer, for we have 2 features (Leave size and Shrub height), and 1 neuron in the final layer to predict the class.
 The hidden layer can have any amount of neurons.
 Its up to choose how many.
-For this example we will choose 3 neurons.
+For this example we will choose 3 neurons

-Picture

-These layers are connected with what we call 'weights'.
+Note that only
+from layers 2 and 3 a transformation is computed.
+The input layer contains the values of the input as they are, without midification.
 Every input neuron is connected to every neuron in the hidden layer.
 This means that with 2 input neurons and 3 neurons in the hidden layer we will have (2 x 3 ) 6 weights in between the two.
 The hidden layer and the final layer will be connected with 3 (1 x 3) weights.
-The weights are the parameters whos values have to be learned by the Neural Network.
-The weights usually start at a random value before training, and are changed during training.

-Picture2

-During the forward pass, the data in the input layer is transformed to the data in the hidden layer by multiplying them with the weights between these layers, and finally from the hidden layer to the output layer by again multiplying them with the weights between the last two layers.
-For the purpose of demonstration, this is what the math behind this could look like, using the first row of our dataset, and random values for the weights :
+THis is how our Neural Network looks like right now:

+Picture

+Note that the above picture can be helpfull to know how the architecture of a Neural Network looks, like but that whats actually happening is this:

+equation

+As an example, take as input a leaf size of .. and shrub height of ...

+picture

+þ
+There is still one important ingredient missing from our Neural Network:
+The activation function.
+Suppose all that happened at the layers was a multiplication with some numbers, and an addition of some other numbers.
+That means that at its best the Neural Network would be able to learn a linear function.
+In other words the output of the Neural Network would always be:

+equation

+This is where the activation function becomes very important.
+What the activation function does is introduce some kind of nonlinearity to the output.
+There are actually many different kinds of activation functions, but the most common (and the most simple) being ReLu:

+figure

+Implementing the ReLu function would look like this:

+code

+Another kind of activiation function is the Sigmoid:

+picture

+An implemented version of the sigmoid looks like this:

+We will add ReLu activation to our hidden layer, and Sigmoid to our output layer.
+This is how our final model will look like:

+Equation

+Adding ReLu and the Sigmoid activation to the example above, we now get ....

+Picture

+equation 4